 When the shock settled it never really does though she hatched a slow-burn plan to get out.
 Her escape strategy pivoted on applying for a National Disability Insurance Scheme (NDIS) plan.

 “When the NDIS rolled out in the Central West in July 2017, I didn’t really understand it much, but I still applied.”

-Bev was on a quest to live on her own in SDA – the right kind of home for her.
-A friend told her that affordable housing social enterprise, Housing Plus, was building public housing villas and she wanted in.
-Contacting LiveBetter’s Support Coordination Team in October 2018, with her NDIS plan finally in hand, Bev looked to LiveBetter to help her apply for eligibility to live independently.
+Contacting LiveBetter’s Support Coordination Team in October 2018, with her NDIS plan in hand, Bev looked to LiveBetter to help her apply for eligibility to live independently.

-Thanks to LiveBetter’s dogged advocacy, Bev got her SDA funding approval in May last year.
-Kristen continued to work with Bev to find out which services and supports Bev wanted and then helped her find the right ones.
-After all it’s all about consumer choice under the NDIS.
+Thanks to Kristen’s persistent advocacy, Bev received Specialist Disability Accommodation funding approval.
+Kristen continued to work with Bev to find out which services and supports Bev wanted.

-Kristen says: “I helped her find providers to follow up on her own decisions around who she wants to support her.
+Kristen says: “I helped Bev find providers to follow up on her own decisions around who she wants to support her.
 That’s different for each participant.
-My job was to keep all the different pieces of the puzzle together including the huge pool of providers all working together to achieve a good outcome for Bev.
+My job was to keep all the different pieces of the puzzle together including the huge pool of providers all working together to achieve a good outcome for Bev.”

 And as for Bev, she’s looking forward to having her grandchildren stay with her.
 That couldn’t have happened when she was in a nursing home.

 Kristen says, “NDIS processes can be daunting.
 We recommend people have a think about including support coordination in their NDIS plan so you have someone to listen to your wishes, then find and negotiate with providers to allow you to make informed choices.
 That means you’re in control of the supports you need and want.
 We can also help you prepare for your next NDIS plan review and really work alongside you to build your skills.”